apetkau/blend4j-tutorials/README.md

 More information in building and installing Maven projects can be found at [Maven Install Plugin](http://maven.apache.org/plugins/maven-install-plugin/).

-Step 2 (TODO 3.2) of this question involves creating a new GalaxyInstance by filling in the appropriate URL and API Key.
+Step 2 (TODO 3.2) of this exercise involves creating a new GalaxyInstance by filling in the appropriate URL and API Key within the __blend4j-tutorials/blend4j-tutorial-exercises/src/test/java/Blend4JExercise3.java__ file.
 This information is obtained from galaxy-bootstrap instead of being hardcoded into a String.

 Once you are finished each of the tasks, please run the tests.
 This will first download the Galaxy code and build Galaxy, then adjust some of the Galaxy settings and start Galaxy running.
 After this point, the tests will run.
 Please monitor the Console for information on what is happening.